From MOTHER’s Woodshop, use these pie safe plans to build a cabinet to store and protect all of your home-cooked berry pies.

-Fresh-baked berry pies were a seasonal rarity on a pioneer homestead, and they needed protection from small children and other varmints.
-Cook's answer was a pie safe: a cabinet with tight joints and close-fitting doors to exclude pests and retain enough humidity to keep pies moist, but also featuring tiny, ant and gnat excluding perforations in the door so air could circulate to prevent mold.
+Fresh-baked berry pies were a seasonal rarity on a settler’s property, and they needed protection from small children and other varmints.
+The cook’s answer was a pie safe: a cabinet with tight joints and close-fitting doors to exclude pests and retain enough humidity to keep pies moist, but also featuring tiny ant- and gnat-excluding perforations in the door so air could circulate to prevent mold.

 Lay 30-minute epoxy in grooves.
 Make tongues and grooves.
 Tap joints to secure.
 When dry, saw, plane or cut the thin T&G millings from outer edges of outer boards.
 Trim panels to be even and square.

 Cut two lengths of 1″-square stock to be 1/2″ less than height of sides.
 Screw and glue even with the outboard edges of panel.
 Bottoms should be even with bottom of sides (leaving X” at top for top-attachment filets).
 If using 1″-thick boards for the back, inset rear posts on each panel 1″ inside of the rear edge.
 Leave flush for a thin-plywood back.

 Lay glued-up side panels side-by-side.
 Determine number of shelves and their spacing (6″ for bread, 4″ for pies and muffins) and mark locations on insides of side panels.
 So top of bottom shelf will be even with lip of door opening, locate upper edge of bottom cleat 5-1/2″ from bottom edge of side boards.